Evolution of

 Protective Coloration

-1. Sensory Signals calming warm-up exercise outside Like humans, other animals also navigate in the environment using their senses, reading signals from their surroundings.
-Even though other than human animals do not have verbal communication like us to signal each other, they communicate in multiple other ways (like using warning or protective signals and colours), and many have their own language systems that we humans just do not understand.
-For us as humans, the verbal cues can be quite dominating over other ways of communication and reading environment, but we are constantly receiving, and being influenced by, a lot of other kinds of information also.
-What if we would leave verbal communication aside for a while, and explored other signals we receive from our surroundings constantly.
-What kind of knowledge we will get from the environment without words, and how would we navigate in it?
+1. Sensory Signals warm-up exercise outside Animals navigate in the environment using their senses, reading signals from their surroundings.
+Even though more-than-human animals do not have verbal communication similar to us, they communicate in multiple other ways, like using warning or protective signals and colours.
+They can have their own language systems, that we humans just do not understand.
+For us as humans, the verbal cues can be quite dominating over other ways of communication and reading environment.
+Still we are constantly receiving, and being influenced by, a lot of other kinds of information also.
+What if we would leave verbal communication aside for a while, and explored other signals we receive from our surroundings constantly?
+What kind of knowledge we will get from the environment and how would we navigate in it?
 What are the non-verbal signposts we read?
-Exercise is done outdoors, exploring the school yard and its near environment.
+This exercise is done outdoors, exploring the school yard and its near environment.
 The chosen area should ideally be calm enough for allowing silent and focused time for participants.
-It works as calming, warm-up exercise for creative work.
 Materials needed: